dekoza/mtgpl/comprules.rst

 714.1
 -----
-One card (Karn Liberated) restarts the game.
+One card (:mtgtip:`Karn Liberated`) restarts the game.
 A game that is restarted immediately ends.
 No players in that game win, lose, or draw that game.
 All players in that game when it ended then start a new game following the procedures set forth in rule 103, "Starting the Game," with the following exception:

 .. _mtgcr-714-1a: